SoftwareSystemsLaboratory/try-awesome-scala/README.md

 # try-awesome-scala

-A collection of scripts showing how to use the best of Scala
+A collection of scripts showing how to use the best of Scala.
+These scripts are *not* intended to be practical but *are* intended to show how to use the library/component in question.
+Our primary focus is on programming libraries.
+However, libraries with GUI or visual outputs may be included, provided a minimal script can be written to show their usage.

 # Rationale